-We produce a weekly newsletter to let parents know what is happening each day.
+We email a weekly news sheet to let parents know what is happening in the coming week.

 Preparations for starting nursery

 Prior to starting at Rainbow Nursery we provide a pre-term social event for newcomers, so both you and your child have the opportunity to meet other parents and meet members of staff.
 You will also receive starter pack with paper work required upon your child’s first day.

 I am sure you have anticipated the day your child starts nursery for some time, and may naturally have one or two concerns or questions regarding the matter.
 Please don’t worry.
 We are an experienced, professional team, who love our ‘work’ and we are here to help and make the transition from home to nursery one of enjoyment for both you and your child.
 Here are one or two thoughts which might help ease you and them into the nursery routine.

 - It is not a good idea to linger.
 Once you have said your ‘farewells’ it’s best to